We believe that great wine comes from “Star Fields” — unique sites where fruit develops the optimal balance of aroma, flavor and texture.

 Our Napa Valley Cabernet and Merlot come from the Coombsville and Stag's Leap areas close to the city of Napa, where there is just enough summer heat to achieve optimal ripening, producing rich, aromatic wines.

 Intense flavors in wines develop in vineyards where vines struggle, so we planted our estate vineyard on hillsides where the soils are poor.
+The many different aspects, soil types, and ambient temperatures caters to the growth of many distinct varietals and clones.

 Our soils are composed of fractured quartz and uplifted shales, with high silica content which limits nutrients.
-With limited minerals available, our vines focus on developing fruit rather than growing lush canopies – insuring optimal flavor development.
+With limited minerals available, our vines focus on developing fruit rather than growing lush canopies – ensuring optimal flavor development.

 Reduced vigor gives the vines a natural balance that's difficult to achieve on valley floor soils, and results in wines of great character and complexity.